ajschumacher/ajschumacher.github.io/2014/01/25/easy-aws-ec2-ubuntu-quick-start/index.md

 # Make the key file "safer" to satisfy ssh
 chmod 400 ~/.ssh/something.pem</pre>
 By now your instance should be running and you can find its IP address in the Running Instances section of the AWS Management Console for EC2.
 You could also set up an Elastic IP address through the EC2 Management Console at this time.
-It's nice to add a line to your <code>/etc/hosts</code> file like <code>myEC2box EC2.IP.ADD.RES</code>&#160;(tab separated) so you don't have to type the IP address all the time, but this can be skipped too.
+It's nice to add a line to your <code>/etc/hosts</code> file like <code>myEC2box EC2.IP.ADD.RES</code> (tab separated) so you don't have to type the IP address all the time, but this can be skipped too.
 Now you can connect to the instance via SSH:
 <pre>ssh -i ~/.ssh/something.pem ubuntu@myEC2box
 # or
 ssh -i ~/.ssh/something.pem ubuntu@EC2.IP.ADD.RES</pre>